eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/integration_tests.md

 First, make sure that the runtime services are configured and running like described [here](/docs/run_runtime_services_locally.md).

-The application itself can be executed by using a Visual Studio Launch Config (by pressing <kbd>F5</kbd>) or by executing the task `SeatAdjuster`.
+The application itself can be executed by using a Visual Studio Launch Config (by pressing <kbd>F5</kbd>) or by executing the task `VehicleApp`.

 When the runtime services and the application are running, integration tests can be executed locally.